 Simon Fraser of Balnain

 Stepping back even further in time, our fourth figure is another Simon Fraser!
-Born in 1729, Simon Fraser of Balnain was a British General in the American War of Independence, killed at the Battle of Bermis during the Saratoga Campaign.
-Perhaps we would not remember him quite so well today, if it wasn’t for Diane Gabaldon’s Outlander books and the TV series adaptation.
+Born in 1729, Simon Fraser of Balnain was a British General in the American War of Independence.
+Furthermore, he was killed at the Battle of Bermis during the Saratoga Campaign.
+And, perhaps we would not remember him quite so well if it wasn’t for Diane Gabaldon’s Outlander books and the TV series adaptation.
 Gabaldon portrays him as a kinsman to several of the major characters, most notably Jamie Fraser.

 And finally, on our list of famous people from Inverness and Loch Ness.
-She’s not actually a person, but she’s certainly our most famous resident.
+Although, she’s not actually a person, she is certainly our most famous resident.
 The Loch Ness Monster!
 According to folklore, Nessie was first sighted back in the sixth century by Saint Columba.
 And who are we to argue!